Documentation Index

 Reactivation

-Re-engaged leads, tasks for rep follow-up
+Re-engaged leads, callbacks booked for rep follow-up

 Event follow-up